-Uplet costs £9.99, but a free (limited) demo can also be found on the Uplet website.
-Like Flume, it's no longer available on the Mac App Store.
+Uplet costs £9.99, but a free (limited) demo can be found on the Uplet website.

 Another way to upload photos to Instagram from a Mac is an emulator.
 One of the most consistent and trusted emulators we've come across is Bluestacks, a free Android emulator that can be downloaded here.

-You can then sign into your Instagram account, and use the app as you would if you were using a mobile device.
-This means you can upload photos without being forced to use your phone.
+You can then sign in to your Instagram account, and use the app as you would if you were using a mobile device.